A Life in Letters

 The woman who would later be known as Martha Washington was born Martha Dandridge on June 2, 1731, at Chestnut Grove Plantation in New Kent County, Virginia.
 She was the eldest of eight children born to John Dandridge (1700-1756), the son of an English merchant, and Frances Jones (1710-1785), whose father was a member of the Virginia House of Burgesses.

-Her education was probably typical for a girl of her class at the time and would have stressed housekeeping, religion, music, and dancing, skills which would be useful in her expected role as the wife of a Virginia plantation owner.
+Her education was probably typical for a girl of her class at the time and would have stressed housekeeping, religion, reading, writing, music, and dancing, skills which would be useful in her expected role as the wife of a Virginia plantation owner.

 In her late teens, she caught the eye of Daniel Parke Custis (1711-1757), who, though twenty years her senior, was one of the most eligible bachelors in Virginia.

 She and Daniel were married in May of 1750.
 In their seven years together, the couple had four children, two of whom died as toddlers.
 Their children were: Daniel Custis (1751–1754), Frances Custis (1753–1757), John "Jacky" Parke Custis (1754–1781), and Martha "Patsy" Parke Custis (1756–1773).

 The next sixteen years of Martha Washington’s life have often been called “the golden years” at Mount Vernon.
-While they had no children of their own, the Washingtons were busy raising her two surviving children, John (“Jack”) Parke Custis (1754-1781) and Martha (“Patsy”) Parke Custis (1756-1773) and living the lives of rather typical Virginia planters of the period.
+While they had no children of their own, the Washingtons were busy raising her two surviving children, John “Jack” Parke Custis (1754-1781) and Martha “Patsy” Parke Custis (1756-1773) and living the lives of rather typical Virginia planters of the period.

-Some of the happiness of these years, however, was tempered by the chronic illness of her daughter, Patsy, who suffered from epilepsy, and died one afternoon in the summer of 1773, when she was only 17, after one of the seizures associated with that disorder.Patsy Custis
+Some of the happiness of these years, however, was tempered by the chronic illness of her daughter, Patsy, who suffered from epilepsy.
+Despite seeking the best treatments available, Patsy died in the summer of 1773, after a seizure.
+She was only 17.

-Much of the happiness of the military victory over the British at Yorktown in 1781, however, was drowned out by the loss of her only remaining son, who died at Yorktown of camp fever at the age of 27, leaving behind his wife, Eleanor Calvert Custis, and their four children.
-When the diplomatic end of the war finally came in 1783, George Washington returned to Mount Vernon in time to have Christmas dinner with his wife.Martha at the Front
+Much of the happiness of the military victory over the British at Yorktown in 1781, however, was drowned out by the loss of Martha Washington's only remaining son.
+Jack died at Yorktown of camp fever at the age of 27, leaving behind his wife, Eleanor Calvert Custis, and their four children.
+When the diplomatic end of the war finally came in 1783, George Washington returned to Mount Vernon in time to have Christmas dinner with his wife.

-In 1789, George Washington was again called to serve his country, this time in the role of its first president.
-Mrs. Washington was initially reluctant to go back into public life, complaining at first of feeling like a “state prisoner,” because of the restrictions placed on her in the role of first lady.
+In 1789, George Washington was again called to serve his country, this time as president.
+Martha Washington was initially reluctant to go back into public life, complaining at first of feeling like a “state prisoner,” because of the restrictions placed on her in the role of first lady.

-During these years, she was terribly troubled by criticism of her husband and took political attacks against him very personally.The First First Lady
+During these years, Martha Washington was terribly troubled by criticism of her husband and took political attacks against him very personally.

 Eight years later, the Washingtons retired for good to their beloved Mount Vernon.